-The required format for statutory accounts for small companies has changed.
 We consider the reporting requirements and their impact.
-At BRM, we can provide guidance on the new reporting standards in the London area.
+At BRM, we can provide guidance on the reporting standards in the London or surrounding areas.

 - to use the same accounting standard as non-small UK companies - FRS 102

 - to use the FRS 102 reduced disclosure regime (section 1A), or

 - where relevant, to apply an alternative standard - The Financial Reporting Standard applicable to the Micro-entities - FRS 105.

 The size limits to qualify as a small entity are set out below:

 The size limits to qualify as a micro-entity are set out below:

 A company needs to meet two out of three of the above criteria for two consecutive years to qualify as a small or micro company, unless it is the first year of the company's existence, in which case only that year has to be considered.
 The turnover limit is adjusted if the financial year is longer or shorter than twelve months.

 There are certain exclusions from the above small and micro-entity size limits which are set out in the Companies Act 2006.
 Certain types of entity are prohibited from preparing micro-entity accounts for example charities.